API

 4. Agent answer to the user

-Travis County (Austin) has roughly 1,842 active dental practices.
-Statewide DSO penetration in Texas is 22.8%.
-Source: ProviderSignal providers table, last refreshed 2026-05-05.
-To break the local DSO share down by ZIP, call get_territory_summary with a specific zip parameter.
+Austin has 1,842 active dental practices.
+DSO penetration is 13.8% (254 of 1,842).
+General dentists make up 67.7% of the cohort; orthodontics 8.8%.
+Heartland Dental is the largest local DSO with 38 providers across 6 practices.
+Source: ProviderSignal providers table, last refreshed 2026-05-10.
+To break the share down by ZIP, call get_territory_summary again with a zip prefix.

 Two tool calls, ~$2.85 total in per-call USDC (x402 rail) or 3 credits on the subscription rail.
 Citation envelope provides the freshness date the agent quotes back to the user.